 I’m sure many of use have said at some point “I’ll tie my own flys!
 It’ll be much cheaper than buying them”.
 O how wrong we where.
 You would have to tie many, many flies In order fly tying to be cheaper than actually buying your flys, since you get so many flies out of so little material.
 Speciality fly shops are also notoriously expensive.

-There are some fly tying materials that you never cheap out on such as feathers and hooks.
+There are some fly tying materials that you should never cheap out on such as feathers and hooks.
 Many fly tying materials can be found cheaper at non-fly shop locations though.
 I’ve put together a list of locations for you to try out, and what to look for when you are there.

 Craft stores can be a gold mine for a fly tyer, but can also become very expensive very quickly.
 Craft stores (I go to Micheals personally) are similar to a speciality fly shops since they both carry many similar materials, however it’s important to remember that both stores also price materials at a premium.
 The trick is that fly shops and craft stores price different items at a premium, so certain items that would be expensive at a fly shop are going to be much cheaper at a craft store.
 The craft department of many big box stores have a similar, much more limited selection of materials.